 There are four major types of MR – Interest rate risk, Foreign exchange risk, commodity price risk, and Equity price risk.

 - Interest Rate Risk: This type of risk arises when the value of security plummets due to fluctuations in the prevailing and long-term interest rates.
-Interest rate risk can be further broken down into yield curve risk, basis risk, repricing risk, and options risk.
+Interest rate risk can be further broken down into yield curve, basis, repricing, and options risk.

-- Foreign Exchange Risk: This type of risk arises out of fluctuations witnessed in the currency exchange rates, domestic currency vis-à-vis foreign currency.
+- Foreign Exchange Risk: This type of risk arises from fluctuations witnessed in the currency exchange rates, domestic currency vis-à-vis foreign currency.